The Stretch Factor of Hexagon-Delaunay Triangulations: Proof of (Technical) Lemma

-\end{lemma} We note that the first part of Lemma~\ref{le:mainlemma} follows from this lemma. \begin{proof} The first part follows from the fact that gentle edges have slope between $-\frac{1}{\sqrt{3}}$ and $\frac{1}{\sqrt{3}}$.
-The growth rates for transitions $t_{25}$, $t_{10}$, and $t_{15}$ follow from elementary geometric constructions in Fig.~\ref{fig:growth}.
-The geometric constructions for the remaining transitions are similar. \end{proof}
+\begin{proof} The first part follows from the definition of a regular linear sequence of triangles.
+The growth rates for transitions $t_{s_wn_e}$, $t_{wn_w}$, and $t_{s_we}$ follow from elementary geometric constructions illustrated in Fig.~\ref{fig:growth}.
+The constructions for the remaining transitions are similar. \end{proof}